 The Cost of a Large Business Website

 Websites with 100 or more pages will cost the most to redesign or build because these sites take hundreds of hours to create.
-Budget anywhere from $30,000 to $75,000 to achieve your website design and UX goals.
+Budget anywhere from $30,000 to $100,000 to achieve your website design and UX goals.
+Sometimes more.
 You’ll get a ton of bang for your buck with a custom coded website for a large business—including multi-media elements, blog/CMS integration, full website design, and more bells and whistles.

 The Cost of E-commerce Websites